The first Rs 10 lakh: why it's harder than the next 10 (and what that means on a Nepali salary)

 The first $100,000 is a bitch, but you gotta do it.
 I don't care what you have to do — if it means walking everywhere and not eating anything that wasn't purchased with a coupon, find a way to get your hands on $100,000.
 After that, you can ease off the gas a little bit.

-The reason is geometry, not effort.
+The cause is geometry, not effort.

 The math, with Nepali numbers